VengerAndrey/BookeryWebApi/README.md

 ### Module info

-This is the obsolete monolith main gateway of the whole app.
+This is the obsolete monolith gateway of the whole app.
 It serves all client applications through a consistent API.
 The module is split into domain, data, and API layers.
 Authorization of clients is required.

 Preferably to use [`Bookery`](https://github.com/VengerAndrey/Bookery) microservices.